zcq2542/ComputerGraphicsProject/README.md

   * *edit this*
   * *edit this*
   * (Optional) What was the most interesting part of the Final Assignment?
 How could the instructor improve the final project?

+### About this game "Deep In Woods"
+* This is a game of a person in the woods with a flashlight in hand that only lasts for 30 seconds.
+* The main objective is to find the target "Chalice".
+* Your flashlight will run out of battery over time.
+Collect batteries on the group to extend its duration.
+Every battery will extend light the duration for another 30 seconds.
+* It is game over if you cannot collect a battery within 10 seconds after your flashlight run out of battery.

+### Techniques used
+* Phong Lighting
+* Texture
+* Billboarding
+* Instancing
+* Collision calculation

 ### Rubric